Going Short – What is Short Selling?

 Short selling has many advantages that attract many traders, new and experienced alike:

 - Short selling grants traders access to instruments that they would otherwise not be able to trade.
 If one wants to benefit from a decrease in an instrument’s value, he can do it without owning it.

-- Going short on an instrument, meaning opening a sell position on the platform, allows traders to benefit even when the markets are going down, as will be explained in the example below.
+- Going short on an instrument, meaning opening a sell position on the trading platform, allows traders to benefit even when the markets are going down, as will be explained in the example below.